BTC-denominated contract controls

 Huddle's deposit protection exists to answer a practical institutional question: what happens to the tenant's deposit if a company, landlord, bank, or operator fails?

-The answer is that the original principal is recorded as a contract-level floor.
-Every value-moving operation must prove the bond remains above that floor.
-If it cannot, the blockchain rejects the operation.
+The answer is that the BTC amount and decision authority are recorded as contract-level rules.
+Every value-moving operation must satisfy those rules or the blockchain rejects it.

 This document is technical product documentation, not legal, financial, or investment advice.
 Institutional users should review the contract code, disclosures, and jurisdiction-specific obligations with counsel.